MMP for Enriques pairs and singular Enriques varieties: Asymptotic theory for Enriques manifolds

-and observe that $\Sigma_S$ is a convex cone.
+which is a nonempty convex subcone of $\BgCn(Y)$ with nonempty interior by \autoref{prop:BZC_EM}.
 We will show below that $\vol_Y(-) |_{\Sigma_S}$ is polynomial.
-Since $\BgCn(Y)$ is the disjoint union of the convex subcones of type $\Sigma_S$, this will imply that the volume function of $Y$ is piecewise polynomial, as desired.
+Since $\BgCn(Y)$ is the disjoint union of subcones of type $\Sigma_S$, this will imply that $\vol_Y(-)$ is piecewise polynomial, as desired.